VileSnack/bjm/README.md

   * Administrative users can add new industries and delete existing industries.
   * Job seekers can add to their work histories.

 * `bjm-api-express`: This contains the code for a RESTful API written using Node.js Express.
 It interfaces the front end with the database.
-At the moment is supports adding, getting, and updating users, and adding, getting, and deleting industries.
+At the moment is supports CRUD operations for industries, employers, and positions.

 * `bjm-mysql`: This contains SQL scripts for creating the MySQL database used by the web site.
 It is very incomplete.